Q-Net: Queue Length Estimation via Kalman-based Neural Networks

 {\em Input-output models} estimate queue length based on the conservation equation of cumulative traffic inflow and outflow at signalized sections.
-Traditionally, researchers have relied on vehicle counts recorded by road detectors to characterize the queuing process \citep{webster1958traffic}.
-Later, \citet{vigos2008real} enhanced this approach by applying real-time flow and occupancy measurements to adjust queue length estimates in accordance with conservation laws.
-While the input-output model is simple and straightforward, it does not capture the spatiotemporal dynamics of queues and is highly sensitive to the data measurement quality.
-More recent studies have improved input-output models by integrating probe vehicle data, enabling real-time estimation of the queue tail position \citep{wang2021kalman, tang2023robust}, but these models require a minimal penetration rate.
+Early studies used vehicle counts from road detectors to characterize the queuing process \citep{webster1958traffic}, while later work incorporated real-time flow and occupancy measurements to adjust queue estimates \citep{vigos2008real}.
+While input-output models are straightforward, they do not capture the spatiotemporal dynamics of queues and are sensitive to measurement errors.
+Recent studies have improved them by integrating probe vehicle data, enabling real-time queue-tail estimation \citep{wang2021kalman, tang2023robust}; however, they require sufficient probe penetration.

-{\em Shockwave theory} describes the queue formation and dissipation dynamics at signalized intersections, with shockwave speed indicating traffic state transitions. \citet{car-01} used loop detector data for cycle-wise queue estimation, later refined by \citet{car-05} to handle both oversaturated and undersaturated conditions.
-These methods rely on identifying occupancy breakpoints across signal phases, but in practice, such patterns are often obscured by noise and traffic heterogeneity.
-To address this, studies such as \citet{cai2014shock, wang2017shockwave}, fuse probe vehicle data with detector measurements to estimate shockwave speeds, enabling the estimation of cycle-wise maximum and residual queues. \citet{car-14} proposed a hybrid approach: applying input-output models when breakpoints are unreliable, and using shockwave analysis otherwise.
-While these shockwave-based models offer a theoretical basis for queue evolution, they assume uniform traffic conditions, which rarely hold in urban settings.
+{\em Shockwave theory} describes queue formation and dissipation, with shockwave speed indicating traffic state transitions. \citet{car-01} used loop detector data for cycle-wise queue estimation, later extended by \citet{car-05} to both undersaturated and oversaturated conditions.
+These methods identify occupancy breakpoints across signal phases, but such patterns can be obscured by noise and traffic heterogeneity.
+To address this, studies have fused probe vehicle data with detector measurements to estimate shockwave speeds and derive cycle-wise maximum and residual queues \citep{cai2014shock, wang2017shockwave}. \citet{car-14} proposed a hybrid method that applies input-output models when breakpoints are unreliable and shockwave analysis otherwise.
+Although shockwave-based models offer a theoretical basis for queue evolution, they assume uniform traffic conditions, which rarely hold in urban settings.